Versalkul/WarframeMarketClient/README.md

 ## How to invalidate your session cookie
 The program will offer to invalidate your session-cookie (log you out) when removing the files it created (button in settings tab).
 If your browser still has this cookie it will **reactivate the same cookie** when you log in again.
-If you want a new cookie delete your cookie in the browser.
+If you want a new cookie delete your cookie in the browser while you are logged out.

 ## License
 MIT Licence